3 min read

 Consider sending invoices and bills earlier than you typically would so that you will receive payment in good time.

-Ensure all necessary information is included on the invoice or bill, and that it is all correct.
+Include all necessary information on the invoice or bill.
 This will prevent any additional checks being carried out which may extend delays.

-Use GoCardless to help you get paid promptly.
+See how GoCardless can help you get paid promptly.
 GoCardless can help you get paid on time as it allows merchants to directly pull payments from their clients’ bank accounts, effectively eliminating late payments and the cash flow issues that follow.

 In fact, according to a 2021 study conducted by Attest, GoCardless customers have 51% fewer incorrect payments compared to those who receive payments from clients in the traditional way, and they get paid 47% faster.
 This leads to significantly lower stress levels and a decrease in debtor days (ratio measuring how quickly cash is collected from debtors).